 How To Get The Time-Weighted Average Price (TWAP)?

-Now that we’ve given a fair idea of the algorith of TWAP, it is time to dwell deeper to know how to get this oracle.
+Now that we’ve given a fair idea of the algorithm of TWAP, it is time to dwell deeper to know how to get this oracle.

 This is how to get TWAP.
 Besides this, there are several other things that this snippet includes.
 These include:

-- Another thing to notice here in the code is that whenever a pool is initialized, only one slot stores the prices for the TWAP calculation.
-So, more the slots the pool has, it is easier to provide TWAPs over longer periods.
+• Another thing to notice here in the code is that whenever a pool is initialized, only one slot stores the prices for the TWAP calculation.
+So, the more slots the pool has, the easier it is to provide TWAPs over longer periods.

 What is TWAP in Uniswap?

-Time Weighted verage Price was added in Uniswap v2, and then, improved in Uniswap v3.
+Time Weighted Average Price was added in Uniswap v2 and was improved in Uniswap v3.
 TWAP on Uniswap v3 calculates the geometric mean of the relative prices of the two assets within a pool.
 Protocols used TWAP oracle feed as a reference price for on-chain assets.

 Compared to the earlier versions of Uniswap, Uniswap v3 is more capital efficient.
 Also, it is way more secure and decentralized than the previous versions.